Miller, SD Demographics

 A map of Miller's Population by Race

-Of the 486 places in South Dakota, Miller is the 53rd most populous.
+Miller is ranked the 59th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Miller was ranked the 53rd most populous place in the 2020 Census.

 Miller's White Population